 Two letters of recommendation

-The Letters of Recommendation are now incorporated into our online application.
+The Letters of Recommendation are now incorporated into the online application and you will identify your recommenders within the application.

 40 hours of documented experience

-(minimum) within the last 5 years in a public school classroom.
+(minimum) within the last 5 years in a school classroom or group instructional setting.
+The experience should closely match the age level you wish to teach.
 This requirement must be completed by the time the program begins in summer quarter.

 Washington Educator Skills Test-Basic (WEST-B) scores

 Required of all applicants to the Teacher Certification Program.
-Applicants must take the test no later than April, 2014 to be considered for admission to the Summer 2014 class.
-Visit the WEST-B website for a Study Guide, registration details, and other information about the test.
+Applicants must take the test no later than April 30, 2015 to be considered for admission to the Summer 2015 class.
+Visit the WEST website for a Study Guide, registration details, and other information about the test.

-WEST-E tests are not required for admission, but are required to be taken within our Teacher Certification Program.
-Review the WEST Schedule for required/suggested test dates.
+WEST-E and NES tests are not required for admission, but are required to be taken within our Teacher Certification Program.
+Review the WEST/NES Schedule for suggested test dates.

 Important Immunization Information